Default Directories for Junos OS File Storage on the Network Device

 /altroot.
 Normally, the root directory is on the CompactFlash card and

-/config—This directory is located on the primary boot device, that is, on the device from which the router or switch booted (generally the CompactFlash card (device
+/config—This directory is located on the primary boot device, that is, on the permanent storage from which the device booted (generally the CompactFlash card (device

 wd0) or internal flash storage).
 This directory contains the current operational router or switch configuration and the last three committed configurations, in the files

-/var—This directory is located either on the hard disk (device
+/var—This directory is located either on the hard drive (device

 wd2) or internal flash storage.
 It contains the following subdirectories: